uber-archive/vis-academy/src/docs/building-a-geospatial-app/1-starting-with-map.md

 }
 ```
 We set the viewport object on component state because `react-map-gl` leaves
-the control of the viewport to the user.
+the control of the viewport to the implementer.
 We will have to update this viewport
 manually and pass it back into `react-map-gl` if we want to change it.

 ## 3. Adding the Map Component